No. 20 UCLA women turn back Jackson State 72-60

 But Liz Martino scored the last four points of the third quarter for Jackson State and contributed a three-point play as the Tigers scored the first nine points of the fourth to pull within 59-55.

-Jones stopped the charge with a 3-pointer and Osborne and with a four-point lead Jones added 3-pointers as the Bruins closed the game with a 10-2 run.
+Jones stopped the charge with a 3-pointer and with a four-point lead Osborne and Jones drained 3-pointers as the Bruins closed the game with a 10-2 run.

 Ti’lan Boler led Jackson State with 14 points and 10 rebounds.